gun laying on car seat

 Therefore, individuals charged with violating these lenient Texas gun laws experience serious consequences.
 In addition to fines, prison time, probation, and a lifelong criminal record, they could also lose their firearm possession rights.

-A criminal defense lawyer from Spangler Law can defend you from prosecution and help you maintain your freedom as a Texas gun owner.
+A seasoned Dallas criminal lawyer from Spangler Law can defend you from prosecution and help you maintain your freedom as a Texas gun owner.

 Although it is legal to openly carry a concealed gun under Texas law, it is illegal to carry a concealed handgun without a valid concealed handgun license.
 This weapons offense is a Class A misdemeanor that can result in a punishment of up to one year in jail and up to a $4,000 fine.
 Unlicensed sales of firearms, as well as possession of a stolen firearm, are also Class A misdemeanors.